angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 With this setup, both `title` and `rating` reset when `book` changes, helping to keep data synchronized in cases where the structure of state is hierarchical or dependent on specific identifiers.
 While the `linkedSignal` makes sure that the data resets when necessary, we can still update our local state directly.
-In this example we update `rating` locally and communicated the change back to the parent component.
+In this example we update `rating` locally and communicate the change back to the parent component.

 ### Synchronizing Server-Data for Client-Side Edits